praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 * `BinaryExpression` that handles most math operators such as `+` and `*`
 * `Block` that captures a sequence of statements

 And this is the point where I realized C was a bit more complex than I liked to think.
 My syntax classes were filled with scary names like "abstract specifiers", "type specifier", "type qualifier", "multi declarations", and so on.
-I knew C type declarations were nutty but, oh my, they're a disaster.
+I knew C declarations were nutty but, oh my, they're a disaster.

-### Definitions and Types

 I was scared, but combatted that fear by writing a bunch of unit tests.
 I figured, yes this problem is hard, but it's just big - there was an end in sight.
 Maximum effort would be needed and would, hopefully, be rewarded.